-This odd sounding issue is quite troublesome and is caused by the salivary breakdown of urea.
+This odd sounding issue is quite troublesome, and it is caused by the salivary breakdown of urea.

-If you scroll back just a bit to the beginning of this article, then you know we have already discussed urea a bit when talking about urine.
+If you scroll back just a bit to the beginning of this article, then you know we have already discussed urea when talking about urine.

-What the heck is urea doing in the mouth?
+You might ask, ‘what the heck is urea doing in the mouth?’

 While kidneys are the main culprit, a bladder stone lodged in the urethra can cause this problem too.